When to Hire a Private Investigator

 4. International romance or online dating.

 Let’s say your teenager is in love, and he or she met their sweetheart on a social network or online dating site.
 Maybe this person even lives in another country!
 Well, this is a recipe for disaster.
-Talk to your young adult about the risks for fraud and scam, and other crimes, and ask if it is okay for you to hire a professional background check company.
+Talk to your young adult about the risks for fraud and scams, and other crimes, and ask if it is okay for you to hire a professional background check company.
 In some cases, if necessary, it might be a good idea to verify the person without your child’s permission.
 If your child is communicating with a criminal, it’s important to know early.
 A discreet dating background check investigation can provide valuable evidence for safety.

 5. Modeling opportunities or job offers.